hasura/hge-stress-test/README.md

 ![img](img/6-20000-7-500.png)

 * the red bars correspond to the period in which a burst is being sent
-* each grey marker is a response received from hge
+* each grey marker is a response received from graphql-engine
-* each green line corresponds to a burst which has been _fully_ serviced by hge.
+* each green line corresponds to a burst which has been _fully_ serviced by graphql-engine

 ## workload quality